The Stigma Of The SUV

 Let's get this one out of the way first.
 Size is one of the biggest (pun unintended) reasons why people buy these types of cars.
 With a commandeering seating position, high above most other vehicles, you get a better view and in turn probably more confidence whilst driving.
 Along with this, you get more space to store your gym equipment, briefcases or for the majority of stereotypical SUV and crossover buyers, your child's booster seat.

-The main problem I have with the current trend of buying these cars because of their size is that I feel like for many it's just a pissing up the wall competition of 'mines taller than yours', until one day, we're all going to end up driving cars that are more akin to the size of the Kremlin on wheels, rather than a Land Rover Defender.
+The main problem I have with the current trend of buying these cars because of their size is that I feel like for many it's just a pissing up the wall competition of 'mines taller than yours', until one day, we're all going to end up driving cars that are more akin to the size of Buckingham Palace on wheels, rather than a Land Rover Defender.

 For me, this is the biggest culprit of 'SUV culture', were someone buys the flashiest biggest car they can, all because it has the word Porsche written on the bonnet.